getlago/lago/README.md

 3. Make sure Git is installed on your machine.

 ### Run the app
+⚠️ **Initial setup on Lago v1.6 with docker compose will fail.
+A [workaround](https://github.com/getlago/lago/issues/369) is available.
+Or use v1.5 instead**⚠️
 To start using Lago, run the following commands in a shell:

 ```